jooseproots/thesis_paper/README.md

 - `*.fls` - File list generated during compilation
 - `*.log` - Log file containing compilation information
 - `*.synctex.gz` - SyncTeX file for source-PDF synchronization

+## Citations

+If you use or reference this thesis or its LaTeX code in your work, please cite it appropriately.
+Thank you!